Multi-peak semiclassical bound states for Fractional Schr\"{o}dinger Equations with fast decaying potentials: Introduction and main results

-The existence of the least energy solution to \eqref{eq1.2} has been proved in [21, 22] by using the concentration-compactness arguments.
-The symmetry and optimal decay estimate for positive solutions of \eqref{eq1.2} have been showed by using the moving-plane method in \cite{23}.
-The essential observation about nondegeneracy of ground states was obtained by Frank and Lenzmann in \cite{19} for the case $N=1$, and Frank, Lenzmann and Silvester \cite{20} for high dimensional case.
+has been extensively investigated in the semiclassical regime and a considerable amount of work has been done, showing that existence and concentration phenomena of single- and multi-bump solutions occur at critical points of the electric potential $V$ when $\varepsilon\to 0$, see \cite{{5},{6},{7},{8},{9},{10},{11},{12},{13},{14},{15},{16},{17},{BDP},{CN}} and the references therein for example.

-For the nonlocal case $0<s<1$, to our best knowledge, there are few results on the concentration phenomena of solutions of \eqref{eq1.1} in the semiclassical case, i.e., $\varepsilon \to 0$.
-Concerning the non-vanishing case, i.e., $\inf_{x\in \mathbb{R}^N}V(x) > 0$, Alves et al. used the penalized method developed by Del Pino et al in \cite{10} and extension method developed by Caffarelli et al. in \cite{24} to construct a family of positive solutions for \eqref{eq1.1}, which concentrate at the global minimum of $V$ when $\varepsilon\to 0$, to see more details, we refer to \cite{100}.
-We also refer to \cite{{25},{26},{27}}, which considered the concentration phenomena occuring at the nondegenerate critical points of $V$ by using a reduction method which is based on the nondegeneracy of the ground states proved by Frank and Lenzmann in \cite{19} and Frank, Lenzmann and Silvester in \cite{20}.
+To our best knowledge, there are few results on the semiclassical bound states to problem \eqref{eq1.1} in the nonlocal case $s\in (0,1)$.
+Basing on the well-known non-degenerate results in \cite{{19},{20}} and the mathematical reduction method, it was proved in \cite{{25},{26},{27}} that problem \eqref{MMMeq1.2} has solutions concentrating at the prescribed non-degenerate critical points of $V$ when $\varepsilon\to 0$.
+When $\inf_{x\in \mathbb{R}^N}V(x) > 0$ and $V$ has local minimum which may be degenerate, Alves et al. in \cite{100} used the penalized method developed by del Pino et al. in \cite{10} and the extension method developed by Caffarelli et al. in \cite{24} to construct solutions concentrating at a local minimum of $V$ when $\varepsilon\to 0$.
+Successively, assuming more weakly that $\liminf_{|x|\to\infty}V(x)|x|^{2s} \ge 0$, in \cite{APX,ADP-AA-2021}, solutions concentrating at a local minimum of $V$ were also obtained.
+We point out here that the solutions found in \cite{100} and \cite{APX} have exactly one local maximum and hence are single-peaked.

-When $0 < s < 1$ and the potential $V$ in \eqref{eq1.1} is vanishing, the first results about the existence of semiclassical state and its concentrating phenomenon was obtained by the authors in \cite{APX}.
-It was shown that if for an open, bounded smooth set $\Lambda$ one has